scality/Zenko/docs/docsource/reference/object_operations/get_object_acl.rst

 GET Object ACL
 ==============

-The GET Object ACL operation returns an object’s access control list (ACL) permissions.
+The GET Object ACL operation returns an object's access control list (ACL) permissions.
 This operation requires ``READ_ACP`` access to the object.